AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/graphql-and-react-app.md

    export default aemHeadlessClient;
    ```

-## Connect to AEM GraphQL endpoints
+## Implement to run AEM GraphQL persisted queries

-Open `usePersistedQueries.js` to implement the generic `fetchPersistedQuery(..)` function to connect to AEM GraphQL endpoints. `fetchPersistedQuery(..)` invokes the `aemHeadlessClient` exported from `aemHeadlessClient.js`.
+Open the `usePersistedQueries.js` file to implement the generic `fetchPersistedQuery(..)` function to run the AEM GraphQL persisted queries.
+The `fetchPersistedQuery(..)` function uses the `aemHeadlessClient` object's `runPersistedQuery()` function to run query asynchronously, promise-based behavior.

-Later, custom React useEffect hooks call this function to retrieve specific data from AEM.
+Later, custom React `useEffect` hook calls this function to retrieve specific data from AEM.

-1. In `src/api/usePersistedQueries.js` update `fetchPersistedQuery(..)` with the code below.
+1. In `src/api/usePersistedQueries.js` **update** `fetchPersistedQuery(..)`, line 35, with the code below.

 ```javascript
 /**